 Bloom’s Taxonomy was a remarkable attempt to create a system of learning that focuses on how people learn and organize content around those natural aptitudes.

-Created by Benjamin Bloom in 1956, he created a method to differentiate questions in the education system.
-Here you will find an enriched list of blog posts, apps, tools, videos and strategies to help educators become more proficient with the system.
+Created by Benjamin Bloom in 1956, Bloom’s Taxonomy offered a method and structure to think about thinking.
+Below, we’ve collected a list of blog posts, apps, tools, videos and strategies to help educators become more proficient with the system.

 Check out this video introduction into the taxonomy and how both learners and educators can benefit from its authentic use.